rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 The murderer rises before it is light, that he may kill the poor and needy, and in the night he is like a thief. ^2414

-The eye of the adulterer also waits for the twilight, saying, No eye will see me; and he veils his face. ^2415
+The eye of the adulterer also waits for the twilight, saying, 'No eye will see me'; and he veils his face. ^2415

 In the dark they dig through houses; by day they shut themselves up; they do not know the light. ^2416

 For deep darkness is morning to all of them; for they are friends with the terrors of deep darkness. ^2417

-You say, Swift are they on the face of the waters; their portion is cursed in the land; no treader turns toward their vineyards. ^2418
+You say, 'Swift are they on the face of the waters; their portion is cursed in the land; no treader turns toward their vineyards. ^2418

 Drought and heat snatch away the snow waters; so does Sheol those who have sinned. ^2419

-The womb forgets them; the worm finds them sweet; they are no longer remembered, so wickedness is broken like a tree. ^2420
+The womb forgets them; the worm finds them sweet; they are no longer remembered, so wickedness is broken like a tree.' ^2420

-They wrong the barren, childless woman, and do no good to the widow. ^2421
+They wrong the barren childless woman, and do no good to the widow. ^2421

 Yet God prolongs the life of the mighty by his power; they rise up when they despair of life. ^2422